pinkpong111/Resolution-Based-Information-Theory/README.md

 Friston, K., FitzGerald, T., Rigoli, F., Schwartenbeck, P., & Pezzulo, G. (2017). *Active inference: a process theory.* Neural Computation, 29(1), 1–49. https://doi.org/10.1162/NECO_a_00912
 — Process-level formulation of Active Inference including precision weighting; cited for structural correspondence with calibrated degradation in RBIT.

+**ML Security — Data Contamination Vulnerability**

+Biggio, B., Nelson, B., & Laskov, P. (2012). *Poisoning attacks against support vector machines.* ICML 2012.
+— Early formal treatment of data poisoning; establishes that targeted contamination of training data degrades classifier boundaries.

+Steinhardt, J., Koh, P. W., & Liang, P. (2017). *Certified defenses for data poisoning attacks.* NeurIPS 2017.
+— Empirical and theoretical analysis of poisoning rate thresholds (~3-5% onset of sharp performance degradation); cited for contamination onset threshold correspondence in Recovery Theory.

+Koh, P. W., & Liang, P. (2017). *Understanding black-box predictions via influence functions.* ICML 2017.
+— Influence functions measure individual training point contribution to model output; cited for High-Context contamination weight correspondence in Recovery Theory.

+Cohen, J., Rosenfeld, E., & Kolter, J. Z. (2019). *Certified adversarial robustness via randomized smoothing.* ICML 2019.
+— Certified defense radius r provides formal lower bound on perturbation tolerance; cited for immunity capacity correspondence in Recovery Theory.

 ---

 ## Appendix: Bridge Hypothesis — Resolution-Based Free Energy Functional (RFEF)

+*Note.* This appendix proposes a heuristic control functional for reasoning about stability tradeoffs in resolution-layered systems.
+It is not a reformulation of variational free energy or a derivation from first principles.
+The functional is offered as a structured summary of the design constraints described in the main text, not as a formal proof or claim of physical equivalence.

 > *This appendix is not required for understanding the core RBIT framework.
 It is presented as a formal hypothesis and structural scaffold for readers familiar with Active Inference and control theory.
 The formulations here are hypotheses, not proven claims.*
 #### 1. Layer State Observables